Effect-TS/effect/packages/schema/README.md

 ## Understanding Parsing, Decoding, and Encoding

-We'll break down these concepts using an example with a `Schema<string, Date>`.
+We'll break down these concepts using an example with a `Schema<never, string, Date>`.
 This schema serves as a tool to transform a `string` into a `Date` and vice versa.

 **Encoding**